davidelettieri/davidelettieri.it/blog/2017-12-25-antlr-polynomial.md

 A possible useful guide is the one written by Tomassetti at [The ANTLR mega tutorial](https://tomassetti.me/category/language-engineering/antlr/ "Antlr tutorial").

 At a very basic level Antlr allows to parse a text and build a tree representing the parsed text.
 This tree is the perfect source for a compilation or interpretation of the text, here I'm thinking about code.
-It's very similar to the role of the [System.Linq.Expressions](System.Linq.Expressions "System.Linq.Expressions documentation") namespace in .NET, the lambdas representing the query are organized in a tree in order to translate it to a different provider such as SQL.
+It's very similar to the role of the [System.Linq.Expressions]([System.Linq.Expressions](https://learn.microsoft.com/en-us/dotnet/api/system.linq.expressions?view=net-8.0) "System.Linq.Expressions documentation") namespace in .NET, the lambdas representing the query are organized in a tree in order to translate it to a different provider such as SQL.

 The project is at [Antlr4 Polynomial](https://github.com/davidelettieri/Antlr4.Polynomials), I won't go into the details of the creation of the grammar since it was a trial and error process.